-The government-wide Statement of Activities reports all financial activity for the past three fiscal years.
+The government-wide Statement of Activities reports all financial activity for the fiscal year.

 This statement presents high level summary information about how Metro's net position changed during the fiscal year as a result of all financial activity (i.e. revenues and expenses).
 For greater detail, please see the complete CAFR, available for download at www.oregonmetro.gov/financial-reports.